roryl/zsx/README.md

 ```

 ### Usage Guidelines
-You should ask user for confirmation of actions that are sensitive and cannot be easily undone, or that has side effects.
+You should ask users for confirmation of actions that are sensitive, cannot be easily undone, or have side effects.
 For example, deleting a record which cannot be recovered.
 Typically this will be used on form buttons (because links/GET should not make permanent changes).

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | *next section* → [Events](#events)